AppBlade/SDK-PhoneGap-Plugin/README.md

 <br/>
 <br/>
 6. Make AppBlade.js referenceable.
-<br/>*There are many ways to do this, as AppBlade.js can be treated jet like  any other js file.
+<br/>*There are many ways to do this, as AppBlade.js can be treated just like  any other js file.
 This is just an example:*
 <br/>*6a.* In your `index.html` file add `<script type="text/javascript" src="js/AppBlade.js"></script>` after the "cordova-2.5.0.js" script reference and before the "js/index.js" script reference:

         <script type="text/javascript" src="cordova-[2.5.0+].js"></script>